Chinchinim

-Chinchinim (Chinchone) is a census town in Goa state, India.
-It is located in the Salcete taluka of South Goa district.
-Prior to achieving the current status of a small township, it was considered one of the biggest villages of southern Goa.
+Chinchinim is a census town in located in the Indian coastal of Goa.
+It is situated in the Salcete taluka of South Goa district.
+Prior to achieving the current status of a small town, it was considered one of the biggest villages of South Goa.

 Geography

 Chinchinim is located at 15.2145°N 73.9755°E. It has an elevation of 16 m.
 It lies on the banks of the River Sal.